Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/running-with-binaries.md

 $ source ~/.bashrc
 ```

-This will emit the following output which shows your node id and chain id, these can be changed before starting a chain from the genesis file.
+This will emit an output which shows your node id and chain id, these can be changed before starting a chain from the genesis file.

 ```bash
 {